braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/delay_step.md

 # Delay

 Delay components allow you to add a stand-alone delay to a Canvas.
 You can add a delay to your Canvas without needing to add an associated message.
 Delays can make your Canvas look cleaner.
-Where you've previously needed to create two full steps, you can create one delay step and a single, full step.
+Where you've previously needed to create two full steps, you can create one delay step and a single, full step. <br> ![][1]{: style="float:right;max-width:35%;margin-left:15px;"}

 You can also use this component to delay a different step until an exact date, until a specific day, or until a specific day of the week.

-![][1]{: style="float:right;max-width:30%;margin-left:15px;"}

 ## Create a delay

-To create a delay, add a component to your Canvas.
-Then, using the dropdown at the top of the new step in your workflow, select **Delay**.
+To create a delay, first add a step to your Canvas.
+For Canvas Flow, drag and drop the Delay component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Delay**.
+For the original Canvas editor, use the dropdown at the top of the new full step in your workflow to select **Delay**.

 - A Delay component cannot have full step sibling steps.
 In other words, you cannot create a full step that branches into a delay and a full step.
 This restriction exists because if there was a branch with a Delay Step and a full step, it wouldn’t be clear which branch users would go down.
 - A Delay component can only connect to one next step.